esong200/LoveLink-Web/README.md

    - Send a message (nudge) with a drawing with a delay
    - View your unique pin for connecting with your partner
    - Connect with your partner using their pin
+   - Take the love language quiz to learn about your preferences and improve your emotional connection

 4. In the Settings page, you can choose to view your pin or connect with your partner.